Gabrielb102/Pollitically-Correct/README.md

 ##### Redis

 Caching with redis is used to both cut down on load times and reduce API calls.
 Due to the slowly updating nature of the data (election cycles are at minimum two years long), all data in the cache has an expiration time of two hours.

+##### D3.js

+D3 was chosen to represent the contributor occupation data due to range of capabilities and ease of implementation.